 Bike and boat tours that offer both hybrid and electrically-assisted bikes are a great option for couples or groups of people who are of different ability levels.
 These tours have hybrid, e-bike, and mountain bikes, with dual itineraries, offer even more options.

-Read another post about why bike and boat tours are perfect for your group.
+Read about why bike and boat tours are perfect for your group.